Functional Ito Calculus, Path-dependence and the Computation of Greeks: A Primer on Functional It o Calculus

 \begin{theorem}[Pricing PPDE; \cite{fito_dupire}] If the price of a path-dependent derivative with contract $g$, denoted by the functional $f$, belongs to $\bC^{1,2}$, then, for any $Y_t$ in the topological support of the process $x$,

 with final condition $f(Y_T) = g(Y_T)$. \end{theorem}

-\begin{remark} In local volatility models of \cite{dupire94} ($\sigma(Y_t) = \sigma(t,y_t)$), under suitable assumptions on $\sigma$, the Stroock-Varadhan Support Theorem states that the topological support of $x$ is the space of continuous paths starting in $x_0$, see for instance \cite[Chapter 2]{pinsky95}.
-So, under these assumptions, the PPDE (\ref{eq:functional_pde}) will hold for any continuous path. \end{remark}
+\begin{remark} In local volatility models of \cite{dupire94} ($\sigma(Y_t) = \sigma(t,y_t)$), under mild assumptions on $\sigma$, the Stroock-Varadhan Support Theorem states that the topological support of $x$ is the space of continuous paths starting at $x_0$, see for instance \cite[Chapter 2]{pinsky95}.
+So, under these assumptions, the PPDE (\ref{eq:functional_pde}) will hold for any continuous path.
+See Appendix \ref{sec:topological_support} for a discussion on this type of result in the case of SDEs of the form (\ref{eq:PD_vol}). \end{remark}